imsaitejareddy/ouroboros-effect-experiment/README.md

 # The Anti-Ouroboros Effect: Empirical Evidence for Resilience in AI Feedback Loops

-This repository contains the code and results for a series of experiments investigating feedback loops in AI models.
+This repository contains the official code, data, and results for the paper, "The Anti-Ouroboros Effect: Empirical Evidence for Resilience in AI Feedback Loops."
 The research began by validating the "Ouroboros Effect" in a simple classifier and culminated in the discovery of the **"Anti-Ouroboros Effect"** in a large language model (LLM).

 ## 📂 Experiments